Our Research Report

 Here are some of our key findings that we’re concerned about:

-• Despite claims that the company is on track to reach 100% renewable energy soon, the reality on the ground is that its data centers are driving up demand for fossil fuels.
+Despite claims that the company has reached 100% renewable energy, the reality on the ground is that its data centers are driving up demand for fossil fuels.
 Our research shows that Amazon is using creative accounting and an overreliance on low quality renewable energy credits (RECs).
 When we look at the locations in the US where Amazon actually operates its data centers, we estimate that Amazon only gets 22% renewable energy from the local utilities in those regions.
 And it is investing in data center expansion in locations heavily dependent on oil, gas, and coal — like Northern Virginia and Saudi Arabia.
-How can Amazon claim that its operations are powered by 90% renewable energy when the renewable energy projects it is responsible for… don’t actually power its operations?
+How can Amazon claim that its operations are powered by 100% renewable energy when the renewable energy projects it is responsible for… don’t actually power its operations?

-• Amazon’s current electric vehicle commitments likely won’t even cover a third of the packages it’s projected to deliver in 2030.
-Amazon’s existing deployments of electric delivery vehicles only handle portions of the trips for roughly 2% of packages it delivered last year.
+Amazon’s current electric vehicle commitments likely won’t even cover a third of the packages it’s projected to deliver in 2030.
+Amazon’s existing deployments of electric delivery vehicles only handle portions of the trips for, at best, 9.7% of packages it delivered last year.
 Is Amazon properly accounting for its planned growth when committing to sustainability, or will growth always trump the planet?

 So there you have it.
 This is the reason we’re writing this report.